go-chassis/go-chassis/docs/user-guides/profile.md

 **cse.profile.enable**
-> *(optional, bool)* If it is true, a new http API defined in "cse.profile.apipath" will serve for client.
+> *(optional, bool)* If it is true, a new http API defined in "cse.profile.apiPath" will serve for client.
 Default is *false*.

-**cse.profile.apipath**
+**cse.profile.apiPath**
 > *(optional, string)* It's the root path of the profile interface, default is */profile*.
 The specific profile path will be under this root path.